JulienneJulien/Tech-Blog-MVC/README.md

 - Once you are connected to your local ran server, navigate to http://localhost:3001/ in your browser.
 You can interact with the blog site from the homepage.

 ***See the images and video below for demo.***
-*In these screenshots, you will see how the page is rendered and how the functionality is demonstrated.*
+<br>*In these screenshots, you will see how the page is rendered and how the functionality is demonstrated.*

 ADD IMAGES HERE